Do You Actually Need Kubernetes?

 periodSeconds: 10

-The auto-scaling was the other big draw.
+Auto-scaling was the other draw:

 apiVersion: autoscaling/v2